MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-embedded-data-source.md

 RDL in different workspace as dataset (same owner)	- Supported
 - Shared .rdl: You need build permissions assigned for each user viewing the report at the dataset level
-- Shared app: You need build permissions assigned for each user viewing the report at the dataset level RDL in same workspace as dataset (different user) - Supported RDL in different workspace as dataset (different user)	- - You need build permissions assigned for each user viewing the report at the dataset level
+- Shared app: You need build permissions assigned for each user viewing the report at the dataset level
+- .rdl in same workspace as dataset (different user) - Supported RDL in different workspace as dataset (different user)	- - You need build permissions assigned for each user viewing the report at the dataset level
 Role level security - You need build permissions assigned for each user viewing the report at the dataset level to have it enforced